HeySitam/Direct-Message-Sender/README.md

 ### Application Description :

-* We can open anyone's whatsapp and send them a message.
+* We can open anyone's whatsapp and send them a message directly by his/her number.
-* We can open anyone's telegram by his/her username.
+* We can open anyone's telegram directly by his/her username.
 * We also don't need to open our app to open whatsapp.
 By selecting a number from outside of the app , we can directly open whatsapp.